voicehacks/Local-Recommendations/README.md

-# Labs
+# Local Recommendations
-Here you will find instructions for each Voicehacks lab.
+Here you will find labs for creating and adding features to your Local Recommendations skill.
 If you aren't sure where to begin, follow [these instructions](quiz-skill) to set up your skill.

 1. [First Steps](quiz-game)
 1. [Lab 1](https://github.com/voicehacks/Local-Recommendations/tree/master/Lab%201)